robyftp/Tree/README.md

-## What did the dog say to the two trees?
-Bark bark.
+## Why did the barber win the race?
+He took a short cut.